risevest/octonet/docs/Authentication.md

 const redisStore: RedisStore = new RedisStore(SECRET, Redis);

-// sample immediately invoking start function, for the purpose of this example (async function () {
+// sample immediately invoking start function for the purpose of this example (async function () {
   // create a token with an expiry time of 1 hour const token: string = await redisStore.commission(key, session, "1h"); // returns a cryptographic token